hardisty/docs/content/actions/learn-github-actions/introduction-to-github-actions.md

 {% data variables.product.prodname_actions %} uses YAML syntax to define the events, jobs, and steps.
 These YAML files are stored in your code repository, in a directory called `.github/workflows`.

 You can create an example workflow in your repository that automatically triggers a series of commands whenever code is pushed.
-In this workflow, {% data variables.product.prodname_actions %} checks out the pushed code, installs the software dependencies, and runs `bats -v`.
+In this workflow, {% data variables.product.prodname_actions %} checks out the pushed code, installs the software dependencies, and runs `bats -v`. (`bats` is a [testing framework](https://github.com/bats-core/bats-core).)

 1. In your repository, create the `.github/workflows/` directory to store your workflow files.
 1. In the `.github/workflows/` directory, create a new file called `learn-github-actions.yml` and add the following code.